 I would encourage those who are interested to read the report in full.
-For convenience, however, I begin this report with a brief summary, in point form, of my most significant conclusions.2 That is followed by an overview of the entire Part 1 report and then, beginning in Chapter 2, by the full text of the report itself.
+For convenience, however, this summary provides a brief review, in point form, of my most significant conclusions.2 That is followed by an overview of the entire Part 1 report.

-1.2 Summary of Conclusions
+2 Summary of Conclusions

 - Seven people died, and more than 2,300 became ill.
 Some people, particularly children, may endure lasting effects. - The contaminants, largely E. coli O157:H7 and Campylobacter jejuni, entered the Walkerton system through Well 5 on or shortly after May 12, 2000. - The primary, if not the only, source of the contamination was manure that had been spread on a farm near Well 5.
 The owner of this farm followed proper practices and should not be faulted. - The outbreak would have been prevented by the use of continuous chlorine residual and turbidity monitors at Well 5. - The failure to use continuous monitors at Well 5 resulted from short-comings in the approvals and inspections programs of the Ministry of the Environment (MOE).
-The Walkerton Public Utilities Commission (PUC) operators lacked the training and expertise necessary either to identify the vulnerability of Well 5 to surface contamination or to understand the resulting need for continuous chlorine residual and turbidity monitors.
+The Walkerton Public Utilities Commission (PUC) operators lacked the training and expertise necessary to identify either the vulnerability of Well 5 to surface contamination or the resulting need for continuous chlorine residual and turbidity monitors.

-2 Reference should be made to the report itself for the precise wording of my conclusions and for qualifications on those conclusions.
+$^{^{2}}$ Reference should be made to the report itself for the precise wording of my conclusions and for qualifications on those conclusions.